Landau and leading singularities in arbitrary space-time dimensions: Feynman integrals in arbitrary space-time dimensions

 in which the number of integrations in l.h.s. and r.h.s. is the same, $L(L+1)/2+EL=m$, as earlier anticipated.

+Let us emphasize that the decomposition in terms of parallel and perpendicular components has been initially employed to derive Baikov representation of Feynman integrals to understand dimensional recurrence relations between Feynman integrals~\cite{Lee:2010wea}, alternatively to their parametric representation in terms of graph polynomials~\cite{Tarasov:1996br,Lee:2009dh}.
+In the following, we make an extensive use of the representation~\eqref{eq:chanvars} rather than Baikov representation because our main motivation lays in the mathematical study of the integration variables $a$ and $\lambda$.

-Elaborating on this loop-momentum parametrisation, we can proceed in the following to analyse Landau and leading singularities of different loop topologies.
+Elaborating on this loop-momentum parametrization, we can proceed to analyse Landau and leading singularities of different loop topologies.
 We shall recall that the physical information is contained in the parallel direction of the space-time dimension.
 The remaining integrations are simply cast in $\lambda_{ij}$.
 Therefore, we will mostly draw our attention to integrations in the parallel subspace.